PIGEON IS ALL ABOUT COMMUNITY AND RELATIONSHIPS

 Posted on April 23 2021

-Against the background of Fashion Revolution Week, we wanted to share some insights into our business and our suppliers.
+In the spirit of transparency, we'd like to share some insights into our business and our suppliers.

 Pigeon is about community.
 We earn a living, but we’re not in business to maximise profit.
 We ethically produce and thoughtfully sell beautiful clothes, whilst engaging in meaningful relationships with our suppliers and customers.